cowprotocol/cowswap/src/custom/pages/TermsAndConditions/TermsAndConditions.md

       Platform through your internet connection are aware of these Terms and that they comply with them.

-7. **YOU ARE RESPONSIBLE TO SECURE YOUR CRYPTOGRAPHIC ASSETS, WE DO NOT TAKE CUSTODY**
+**7. YOU ARE RESPONSIBLE TO SECURE YOUR CRYPTOGRAPHIC ASSETS, WE DO NOT TAKE CUSTODY**

    1. You must control the wallet you use in connection with our Platform.